 A clear out was always going to be needed with the likes of Julian Dicks and Torben Piechnik quickly being sold it could be argued that Neil Ruddock should also have been one of the first players to be shown the door.

 Would the likes of Shankly, Paisley, and Fagan tolerated the unprofessional and lack of fitness that Neil Ruddock showed?
 Never mind that he wasn’t up to the standard of required of a top-level defender.
-The pass the pound game as told by Ruddock with the loser left holding the coin at the end of the game summed the attitude that was wrong within the club.
+The pass the pound game as told by Ruddock with the loser left holding the coin at the end of the game having to buy the first round of drinks at the bar summed up the attitude that was wrong within the club.

 Despite his ability as a player Stan Collymore was another signing that probably wouldn’t have been made by Evans former bootroom colleagues.
 There were already issues that had been highlighted during his time at Forest, Southend, and Palace that may have made them wary.
 Collymore of course mentioned about his depression and it would have needed a manager that had the ability to show the support needed.
 Unfortunately Evans was not that man.